utnet-org/utility/runtime/unc-test-contracts/README.md

-A collection of smart-contract used in framework tests.
+A collection of smart-contract used in unc-infra.tests.

 Rust contracts are built via `build.rs`, the Assembly Script contract is build manually and committed to the git repository.